“Quitting is never easy.”

 Fast forward many years.
 Today I never make an important decision based on what others will think of me.
 I do consider what effect my decision will have on others.
 I don’t want to go hurting people just because I believe it’s what’s best for me.

-But don’t get me wrong, in the end, I will always chose me.
+But don’t get me wrong, in the end, I will always choose me.
 And no, it’s not a selfish act.
-It’s loving yourself first, always—no matter what.
+It’s loving you first, always—no matter what.

 Another huge point I never considered in the past was the “why’s”.

 Consider your why’s.

 Why do you want to end your relationship?
 Why do you want to quit your job?
 Why do you want to move to another country?
 Why do you want to sell your stuff and travel the world?